Last Updated on by Mitch Rezman

 What confuses me is that he simply says change to a “pellet” diet.

-Now I agree with you that there are no pellet trees in the rain forest and you are certainly on the right track with a vitamin supplement but you neglect to state what the underlying food your severe macaw gets.
+Now I agree with you that there are no pellet trees in the rainforest and you are certainly on the right track with a vitamin supplement but you neglect to state what the underlying food your severe macaw gets.

 How many macaw species are there anyway?
+You’d be surprised.

 The problem with switching to a pellet diet is determining which one would have the greatest efficacy because pellet formulations by manufacturers are all different.